LennartHennigs/RG35XX-H-Notes/README.md

 `Main Menu > Games Settings > Update Game List`
 - Play!!

-**Note**: Alternatively, you can also connect to your device via your network and mount the `share/` folder if it is connected via WiFi.
+**Note**: Alternatively, you can connect to your device via your network and mount the `share/` folder if it is connected via WiFi.
 Copy your filed, update the game list, scrape, and update again.

 ### Removing Apple's Dot Files